 - Best way To get From Athens to Santorini: By Plane (45mins) especially if you are visiting Santorini for 2-3 days only because it’s simply faster; the ferry is still worth looking though as it’s roughly 3 hrs from Rafina port and it is not taking as long as the ferry to Santorini for example

-- Best Website for Ferry Prices & Timetables: Direct Ferries
+- Best Website for Ferry Prices & Timetables: Ferryhopper

-- How much does it cost to take a ferry from Athens to Santorini: the slowest ferry (Blue Star) costs 50 euros and the fast ferry (Seajet Ferries) can cost up to 90 euros
+- How much does it cost to take a ferry from Athens to Santorini?
+The slowest ferry (Blue Star) costs 50 euros, and the fast ferry (Seajet Ferries) can cost up to 90 euros.

 - Best Way to go from Athens Airport to Athens main port (Piraeus) to take any ferry is by taking the Athens Airport Bus X96 (X96 Bus Route – X96 Bus runs every 20-30 mins) – X96 Bus ticket costs 6 euros (adult) and 3 euros (kids) or buy an ATH.ENA Card

-1. Athens to Santorini by plane
+1. Athens to Santorini flights

-- Santorini’s Aiport website
+- Santorini’s airport website

-- Athens Airport Code is : ATH (Athens)
+- Athens Airport Code is: ATH (Athens)

 - Santorini’s Airport Code is: JTR (Thira – Santorini’s official name)

-- Every plane that lands on Santorini, takes off after 40 minutes to fly back to Athens.
+- Every plane that lands on Santorini takes off after 40 minutes to fly back to Athens.

 - Ryanair